Kannan112/chat-gpt/README.md

 Limitations

 This project is a small implementation of ChatGPT and may not provide the full capabilities and performance of the original model.
 The responses generated may not always be correct or appropriate.

+Conclusion

+This project serves as a basic example of how OpenAI's ChatGPT can be used in generating human-like responses to text input.
+It is recommended to use the original model for more advanced and accurate results.